Is there any way you can improve working conditions?

 Long-term, strategic partnerships with our suppliers are important because together we are stronger.
 By early 2018, around 240 factories had already completed our qualification programme.

 Click here to find out more about our supply chain management.

 How do you check your suppliers’ working conditions?

-The Group is a founding member of the “Business Social Compliance Initiative” (BSCI), which now counts over 1500 companies across the globe.
-We also recognise certification in line with the international standard SA8000.
-In addition, the Otto Group has developed our own standard that can be applied globally.
+The Otto Group, to which bonprix belongs, is a founding member of amfori BSCI which now counts over 1500 companies across the globe.
+In addition, the Otto Group has developed its own standard that can be applied to factories globally.

 Does everyone have to tow the line?

 Yes.
 We have a Code of Conduct.
 Anyone who wants to work with us has to follow it.

 When it comes to collaborating with suppliers and partners we have very distinct ideas of what we expect and some firm principles.
 Anyone hoping to work with us needs to share our beliefs.
 Our Code of Conduct is based on International Labour Organization conventions.
 Safeguarding human rights is one of our key universal principles.

 We want to provide safe, healthy working conditions for our employees.
 They should be entitled to regular hours, fair wages, and the right to form trade unions.
 We support environmental protection and anti-corruption policies in the workplace.

 But we can only achieve this as a team.